emperorbrutus/finalproject/README.md

 | Training Set | 0.7178               | 0.8388           | 0.8764              |
 | Testing Set  | 0.6708               | 0.8096           | 0.8429              |

-## Weights
+## Links
-The weights for both model can be accessed through the link [here](https://huggingface.co/firedfrog/finalproject/tree/main)
+The image results, model weights, and additional training data can be accessed through the link [here](https://drive.google.com/drive/folders/1hKIaiz7B5Ge-yhUTF9ChiaOTxnQyB8px?usp=sharing).
+This includes detailed visualizations of the segmentation outputs for the Heart MRI dataset, showcasing the performance of both DenseNet-121 and MobileNetV2 models.
+By examining these results, one can gain insights into the efficacy of the models in accurately identifying and segmenting the Left Ventricle, Myocardium, and Ventricle regions.
+The provided link also contains the model weights, allowing for replication of the experiments or further fine-tuning to improve segmentation accuracy.